JuliaMolSim/JuliaMolSim.github.io/molssi_workshop.md

 As such, if you are a computational molecular/materials scientist – and already a Julia user, or are just Julia-curious – we'd love to have you with us (either in-person or virtually)!

 ## Logistics and Registration
 The workshop is **free to attend** and will take place at **Carnegie Mellon University** in Pittsburgh, PA from October 20-23, 2024, with a hybrid option for those unable to attend in person.
-[CLICK HERE](https://form.jotform.com/242276836566165) to register!
+[CLICK HERE](https://form.jotform.com/242276836566165) to register! *Deadline: September 20*

 There is a discounted hotel block available at the nearby Marriott Courtyard Pittsburgh University Center; see the link in registration form to book.